Section 6000 Instruction

 Date of Revision: November 29, 2022

-6100.10 Selection of Instructional Materials
+6100 Selection of Instructional Materials

-The Madison Board of Education assumes the responsibility for providing all the educational text, materials, supplies and equipment necessary to support and enrich the curriculum and further the achievement of the district's instructional goals.
+The Madison Board of Education (“the Board”) assumes the responsibility for providing all the educational text, materials, supplies and equipment necessary to support and enrich the curriculum and further the achievement of the district's instructional goals.
 All books and equipment shall be loaned, and supplies and materials furnished, to the students in the Madison Public Schools.
-The Board of Education believes that the schools should be as well equipped as possible within existing financial limitations.
+The Board believes that the schools should be as well equipped as possible within existing financial limitations.
 At a minimum, each student will be supplied with any and all necessary texts, materials, supplies and equipment to successfully complete the requirements of the curriculum.

 Date of Adoption: June 24, 1997